 Upper Elm has the greatest range in architectural design and house size.
 Most of the houses are close to downtown.
 Capen is a beautiful residence with an equally stunning flower garden.
-Northrop houses first-year students through seniors and Ada Comstock scholars, and it houses one of the vegetarian/vegan-dining halls.
-Talbot and Lamont are larger Upper Elm residences and Lamont has a gazebo-style dining hall.
-Parsons and Parsons Annex are two fantastic houses only a short walk from Capen, and they share residential life staff and a house council.
+Gillett and Northrop house first-year students through seniors and Ada Comstock scholars, and they both are home to vegetarian/vegan-dining halls.
+Talbot and Lamont are larger Upper Elm residences, and Lamont has a gazebo-style dining hall.
+Parsons and Parsons Annex are only a short walk from Capen, and they share residential life staff and a house council.

 Kiara (Kia) Brown

 |First floor of Chase House|

 Kia comes to Smith from Manhattanville College and has also worked at Cedar Crest College and the University of the Arts.
 She has over ten years of professional experience in student affairs, including ten years in residence life and five years in student activities.

 I hold open hours on Tuesday from 1-3pm and on Wednesday from 1-2pm.